-Italy tries to contain virus as neighbors fear its spread
+Italy tries to contain virus as isolated towns hunker down

 CODOGNO, Italy (AP) — Police manned checkpoints around quarantined towns in Italy’s north on Monday and residents stocked up on food as the country became the focal point of the outbreak in Europe and fears of its cross-border spread.

+Civil protection officials said at least 229 people have tested positive for the virus in Italy.
+State television on Monday night reported the seventh death of an infected person — that of a 62-year-old man who already had serious health problems.
+The other six victims, also with pre-existing medical conditions, were elderly.

-Civil protection officials said 219 people had tested positive for the virus in Italy and five people had died, including two elderly men in northern Lombardy.
-It is the highest number of cases outside Asia, and underscores the limits of Italy’s prevention protocols, which are the most stringent in Europe.
+The majority of those known to be infected with COVID-19 hail from two main clusters — some 10 towns in Lombardy and another area in the neighboring region of Veneto.
+Italy has the highest number of cases outside Asia, underscoring the limits of Italy’s prevention protocols, the most stringent in Europe.

-Officials still hadn’t pinpointed the origin of Italy’s outbreak and were struggling to contain the number of cases, which by Monday had spread to a half-dozen regions and prompted Austria to temporarily halt rail traffic across its border with Italy.
+Officials still hadn’t pinpointed the origin of Italy’s outbreak or whether the clusters were related.
+With the numbers rising, authorities were struggling to contain the number of cases, which by Monday had spread to a half-dozen regions and prompted Austria to temporarily halt rail traffic across its border with Italy.

 “These rapid developments over the weekend have shown how quickly this situation can change,” EU Health Commissioner Stella Kyriakides said in Brussels.
 “We need to take this situation of course very seriously, but we must not give in to panic, and, even more importantly, to disinformation.”

-Fears stretched as far away as Mauritius, which blocked an Alitalia airplane that had landed overnight from Rome.
-Alitalia said 40 passengers from Lombardy and Veneto were told they would only be allowed off if they went into quarantine locally, even though none complained of symptoms.
-The Italian foreign ministry said it was working to provide “maximum assistance to Italians on board” and Alitalia said it was working to bring those refused entry back to Italy immediately.

-Many Italians are travelling this week for the midwinter school holiday, and Mauritius is a popular destination.
-But the island nation has been more assertive than its African counterparts in trying to keep the virus out, announcing quarantines for passengers arriving from the Chinese city of Wuhan or displaying symptoms.
-To date, Africa only has one confirmed case, in Egypt.
+Casalis had been due to start a new job in the food sector a few miles out of town, but that is now on hold — evidence of the cascading economic effect the outbreak is beginning to wreak on the northern powerhouse of Italy’s economy.

+“I try to stay optimistic, but the perception of what’s going on changes subjectively,” he said.

-While Italian authorities canceled soccer matches, Masses and closed schools, theaters and even Venice’s famed Carnival, they also sought to calm fears by noting the virus’ low mortality rate and the far higher number of Italians who have died from the seasonal flu this year.
-The five people who died with coronavirus were all elderly and two of them had other serious ailments.
+While Italian authorities canceled soccer matches, Masses and closed schools, museums, theaters and even Venice’s famed Carnival, they also sought to calm fears by noting the virus’ low mortality rate.

 Speaking on state-run RAI news, virologist Ilaria Capua of the University of Florida noted that Italy’s high number of cases were due to the fact that Italy was “actively seeking them out.”
 More than 3,000 people have been tested for the virus, most of whom had direct contact with those infected.